Swscd profile image

 8. What one suggestion/recommendation would you make to increase what Canadians know about high-level competitive curling and the elite players who compete to be the best in the game?
 How do you see this making a difference?

 I think it’s important for Canadians to realize that most competitive curlers in this country are juggling full-time careers in conjunction with trying to compete at the highest level.
 Many are rushing back to a busy job on the Monday morning after an event, while still trying to prioritize training, practice, rehabilitation, and family life before heading back out on the road the following weekend.
 A competitive curling season is also extremely expensive, especially with the costs of fuel, accommodations and food in today’s economic environment.
 Attracting enough sponsorship to fund your season can be difficult.
-I think the more and more visibility curling gets across the country, not only at the highest level, but for those teams working to “break through”, the more opportunities will be available
+I think the more visibility curling gets across the country, not only at the highest level, but for those teams working to “break through”, the more opportunities will be available

 SeeWhatSheCanDo